Azure/azure-sdk-for-js/sdk/keyvault/keyvault-keys/README.md

 ## Cryptography

-Additionally, a set of cryptography functions that are available through the `CryptographyClient`.
+This library also offers a set of cryptographic utilities available through `CryptographyClient`.
 Similar to the `KeysClient`, `CryptographyClient` will connect to Azure Key Vault with the provided set of credentials.
 Once connected, `CryptographyClient` can encrypt, decrypt, sign, verify, wrap keys, and unwrap keys.

 ### Authenticate the client